 Okay, okay…trip planning and research is obviously necessary.
 So here we go!

-Contents for The Ultimate Guide: Planning a Road Trip to the Arctic Ocean, Tuktoyaktuk B.C.
+Table of Contents: The Ultimate Road Trip to the Arctic Ocean, Tuktoyaktuk B.C.

-- 1 Planning your road trip to the Arctic Ocean
+- 1 Planning a road trip to the Arctic Ocean

 - 2 Alaska Highway, Continental Divide and the Canadian Rockies